sigp/lighthouse/book/src/slasher.md

 * Argument: maximum size of the database in gigabytes
 * Default: 256 GB

+The slasher uses MDBX as its backing store, which places a hard limit on the size of the database file.
+You can use the `--slasher-max-db-size` flag to set this limit.
+It can be adjusted after initialization if the limit is reached.

-The slasher uses LMDB as its backing store, and LMDB will consume up to the maximum amount of disk space allocated to it.
-By default the limit is set to accomodate the default history length and around 150K validators but you can set it lower if running with a reduced history length.
+By default the limit is set to accomodate the default history length and around 300K validators but you can set it lower if running with a reduced history length.
 The space required scales approximately linearly in validator count and history length, i.e. if you halve either you can halve the space required.

-If you want a better estimate you can use this formula:
+If you want an estimate of the database size you can use this formula:

 ```
-360 * V * N + (16 * V * N)/(C * K) + 15000 * N
+4.56 GB * (N / 256) * (V / 250000)
 ```

-where

-* `V` is the validator count
-* `N` is the history length
+where `V` is the validator count and `N` is the history length.

-* `C` is the chunk size
-* `K` is the validator chunk size
+You should set the maximum size higher than the estimate to allow room for growth in the validator count.

+> NOTE: In Lighthouse v2.1.0 the slasher database was switched from LMDB to MDBX.
+Unlike LMDB, MDBX
+> does garbage collection of free pages and is capable of shrinking the database file and preventing
+> it from growing indefinitely.

 ### Update Period